Articles By Carol Edwards

 In short, a clear understanding of how groinal response and thinking errors work in OCD can improve your ERP treatment goals and thus, make your life better.

-SUNIL PUNJABI IS A MENTAL HEALTH COUNSELOR AND MINDSET COACH AT UNSHACKLE.IN
+SUNIL PUNJABI IS A MENTAL HEALTH COUNSELLOR AND MINDSET COACH AT UNSHACKLE.IN

 Read more about the points raised in this article in Sunil Punjabi's interview with Carol Edwards, and on her book "Desire-Intrusive Thoughts: What To Do When Sexual, Religious, And Harm Obsessions Carry Unwanted Arousal".